mcastrigno/paylocity/README.md

 No persistence of data exists in the program as again time constraints dictated that be omitted.
-If I were to more fully develop this application that would be accomplished with a database such as mySQL.
+If I were to more fully develop this application that would be accomplished with a database such as mySQL and DAO classes.
 The application was however structured with objects that would map well into database records.

 ### PayApp.java (Main)
 The main is found in PayApp.java.
 It consists of a scanner to take in commands from the command line